-To ensure that the Regional Transit Authority (RTA) meets residents’ changing needs and expectations, Asakura Robinson examined the short, medium and long-term market potential for mobility strategies and opportunities for the RTA to expand their service offerings.
-This examination included building an understanding of where demographic groups are moving within the metropolitan area and assessing the capacity for new, transit-oriented development to reinforce transit ridership.
+Our examination of market potential for mobility strategies and opportunities included building an understanding of where demographic groups were moving within the metro and assessing the capacity for new, transit-oriented development to reinforce ridership.

 The project team engaged diverse community partners from different sectors, including university presidents, hospital workers and health care providers, HousingNOLA, and non-transit commuters.

 This project also prompted the City to consider types of housing and businesses and where these assets are located in relation to transit systems.